Cayley sums and Minkowski sums of lattice polytopes: Relationships between Minkowski sums and Cayley sums

-In this section, we discuss relations between Minkowski sums and Cayley sums.
+In this section, we discuss relationships between Minkowski sums and Cayley sums.
 In particular, we prove Theorem \ref{thm;relation}.
-First, we consider a relation between points in Minkowski sums and that in Cayley sums. \begin{Lemma} Let $\Pc_1,\ldots,\Pc_m \subset \RR^N$ be convex polytopes.
+The following lemma is known as the Cayley trick (cf. \cite[Section 9]{triangulation}). \begin{Lemma} Let $\Pc_1,\ldots,\Pc_m \subset \RR^N$ be convex polytopes.
 Then for any nonnegative real numbers $a_1,\ldots,a_m$, we have